Nimausfi/Deep_Learning_TensorFlow/README.md

-# **Deep Learning with TensorFlow**
+# **Deep Convolutional Neural Networks for Image Classification using Transfer Learning**

 ## **Dataset**
-Dataset can be accessed and downloaded from Kaggle: [Fruits and Vegetables Image Recognition Dataset](https://www.kaggle.com/datasets/kritikseth/fruit-and-vegetable-image-recognition)
+Dataset can be accessed and downloaded from Kaggle platform: [Fruits and Vegetables Image Recognition Dataset](https://www.kaggle.com/datasets/kritikseth/fruit-and-vegetable-image-recognition)

 This dataset contains images of fruits and vegetables, and divided into three folders: train (100 images each), test (10 images each), and validation (10 images each).